 Nate Champion was a cowboy, rancher, and key figure in the Johnson County War of Wyoming.

-According to Dale Champion, Nate’s great great great nephew, in his research he found that Nate was not actively promoting the competing association.
+According to Dale Champion, Nate’s great great great nephew, in his research, he found that Nate was not actively promoting the competing association.
 In fact, Champion tells us that the Association had appointed Nate as their leader during a meeting he didn’t even attend.
-When Nate found out, he declined the nomination, but word had gotten out about the meeting by then.
+When Nate found out, he declined the nomination, but word had gotten out about the meeting.
 Dale Champion says, “By them choosing Nate, they signed his death warrant.”

-One of the men who participated in the siege was famous gunman Frank M. Canton, who reportedly regretted the incident so much so that he left the cattlemen’s’ association shortly thereafter and moved to Oklahoma, where he became a U.S. Deputy Marshal.
+One of the men who participated in the siege was famous gunman Frank M. Canton, who reportedly regretted the incident so much that he left the cattlemen’s association shortly after that and moved to Oklahoma, where he became a U.S. Deputy Marshal.